CopernicaMarketingSoftware/Documentation/Publisher/en/database-export.md

 ### Exports in Marketing Suite

 Currently it's not possible to export a database using the Marketing Suite.
+You can set up a [feedback loop](./feedback-loops) to synchronize important information with your own database or send email notifications.
+We recommend adding new information in your own system and scheduling imports.

 ## More information

+We always recommend checking if your database is up-to-date before exporting data.
+You can then easily sync it to your own system or use it for your own statistics.

 * [Database management](./database-introduction)
 * [Importing a database](./database-import)